Self Drive Iceland vs. Guided Tour

-On Day 6, you’ll make your way to North Iceland’s Northeast Highlands.
-As you're driving, keep your eyes out for more waterfalls including Rjúkandi and Dettifoss, the most powerful waterfall in Iceland.
+On Day 6, you’ll go to North Iceland’s Northeast Highlands.
+As you're driving, keep your eyes out for more waterfalls, including Rjúkandi and Dettifoss, the most powerful waterfall in Iceland.

 Day 7 of your 10-day adventure is full of the most isolated nature in the country.
-Plan a trip to Dalvik where you can go whale watching off the coast of Iceland.
-Whale watching is a once-in-a-lifetime experience and going on an expert-guided tour is highly recommended.
+Plan a trip to Dalvik, where you can go whale watching off the coast of Iceland.
+Whale watching is a once-in-a-lifetime experience, and an expert-guided tour is highly recommended.

-Today will also give you the opportunity to spend time with wild Icelandic horses in the Skagafjörður region.
+Today will also allow you to spend time with wild Icelandic horses in the Skagafjörður region.
 Finish the day with a visit to Hvítserkur Sea Stack and Drangey Island.

-These two days follow the same route as Day 1 and 2 of the 4 day road trip itinerary.
-Day 8 of your trip will be spent exploring Snaefellsnes Peninsula’s beautiful landscapes.
+These two days follow the same route as Days 1 and 2 of the 7 day road trip itinerary.
+Day 8 of your trip will explore Snaefellsnes Peninsula’s beautiful landscapes.

 On Day 9, follow the Ring Road towards Reykjavik.
 Make sure to plan a stop at Ytri Tunga and Borgarfjordur Fjord.